hornjbl/Udemy-TC2023WDB/README.md

         -   let variables are available only inside the block where they are declared in.
         -   const varaibles cannot be assigned new values.
     -   var myVariable = "Value";
+-   Naming and Naming Conventions for Javascript Variables
+    -   Use camelCase for naming variables, ex: var myName;
+-   Strong Concatenation
+    -